IlexisTheMadcat/LexisPosingSystem/README.md

 2) Begin loading a pose.
 Click one of the three slots to load. **WILL NOT ASK FOR CONFIRMATION.**
 3) Slot 1.
 4) Slot 2.
-5) Slot 3. \
+5) Slot 3.
-Must click either save or load for slots to do anything.
+- Must click either save or load for slots to do anything.
 ### Rotation
 ![Menu 4](https://raw.githubusercontent.com/IlexisTheMadcat/LexisPosingSystem/refs/heads/main/readme%20images/action%20menu/LPS-Menu6.png)
 1) Joint children.
 2) XYZ joint rotation.
 The root rotation menu is the Hips and will rotate the entire puppet.
+- Some joints do not have all of XYZ because they don't move in those directions. \
+This posing system is designed to be anatomically accurate while also being forgiving and letting creativity go wild.
 ### Hands & Eyes
 ![Menu 5](https://raw.githubusercontent.com/IlexisTheMadcat/LexisPosingSystem/refs/heads/main/readme%20images/action%20menu/LPS-Menu7.png)
 1) Left/Right hands.
 Includes submenus for each finger.
 Each finger has a joint control for the three joints and a sideways movement called "spread".